Skip to Content

 Repositioning Cruises Are Often Themed Cruises

-In contrast to the idea of quieter itineraries, some repositioning cruises will actually be busier.
+In contrast to the idea of quieter itineraries, some repositioning cruises may actually be busier.

-In order to attract cruisers to the route, the cruise line may put on a themed cruise.
-Cruise themes range from tv shows, food, or celebrities all the way up to entire decades.
+To attract cruisers to the route, the cruise line may put on a themed cruise.
+Cruise themes range from TV shows, food, celebrities or musical decades.

 How Do Cruise Lines Decide Where To Go?